swedencpp/SIS-TK611-AG09/docs/doc_guide/diagrams.md

 ## Mermaid

-Mermaid diagrams are (for now) always inline.
+Mermaid diagrams are always inline.

 Just start the Mermaid block with a `mermaid` fenced block.